African art > Mask > Masque Dan

 Watch the video

-Magic Body of Dan Farmers of Northwestern Côte d'Ivoire known as Yacouba, he also sometimes meets as a messenger at the time of circumcision of young boys.
+Pièce from Jean Charles Mercier's extensive collection, which was started at the beginning of the 20th century by his grandfather Guy, a consultant for the Solvay Group.
+While radiating in West and Central Africa as part of his work, and collecting in-situ works, the majority of his collection is nevertheless derived from Curiosity cabinets which abounded in European capitals during the 1920s.
+It also comes from prestigious galleries (Paris, Brussels, London, New York).
+An entertainment mask of Dan's populations in northwestern Côte d'Ivoire known as Yacouba, he also sometimes meets as a messenger when the young boys are circumcised.
 Some of the Dan's masks, by their neighbourhood with the Wé of Liberia (named Kran), in addition to the contribution of the tribes of Guinea, were marked by the influence of the latter.
 The functions of their various masks, eleven types according to Fisher (1978), can also evolve over time.
 All Dan masks are sacred.
 They do not represent the spirits of the bush but are these spirits.

 This item is sold with its certificate of authenticity